Trevor Kelley: Boston Red Sox

 Kelley opened the 2019 season back with Pawtucket, where through the end of June he had a 5–2 record in 28 games (all in relief) with a 0.96 ERA and 34 strikeouts in 37 2/3 innings.
 On July 1, the Red Sox announced that they would add Kelley to their active major league roster; he made his MLB debut on July 2, pitching the ninth inning in a 10–6 win over the Toronto Blue Jays.
 Kelley was optioned to Pawtucket on July 4.
 In late August, he was named to the International League post season all-star team.
 He was recalled to Boston on September 4, following the end of the Triple-A season.
 In mid-September, Kelley was named a Triple-A post season all-star by Baseball America, and was named the recipient of the Red Sox' Lou Gorman Award.
 Overall with the 2019 Red Sox, Kelley appeared in 10 games, compiling an 0–3 record with an 8.64 ERA and six strikeouts in 8 1/3 innings.

 Philadelphia Phillies

 On December 2, 2019, Kelley was claimed off waivers by the Philadelphia Phillies.
-He was designated for assignment by the Phillies on January 31, 2020, and outrighted on February 5.
+He was designated for assignment following the acquisition of Reggie McClain on January 31, 2020.
+Kelley cleared waivers and was sent outright to the Triple-A Lehigh Valley IronPigs on February 5.
 Kelley made the Opening Day roster for the Phillies in 2020.
-He was designated for assignment again by the Phillies on August 11, 2020.
-He elected free agency on September 28, 2020.
+In four appearances for the Phillies, he struggled to a 10.80 ERA with five strikeouts across 3 1/3 innings pitched.
+Kelley was designated for assignment again by the Phillies on August 11.
+He cleared waivers and was sent outright to Triple-A on August 15.
+Kelley elected free agency on September 28.